Categoricity of modular and Shimura curves: Shimura varieties

 where $G(\QQ)_+$ is the inverse image of $G^{\ad}(\QQ)^+$ in $G(\QQ)$ i.e. the stabiliser of $X^+$ in $G(\QQ)$.
 Note that the action of $G(\QQ)_+$ on $X^+$ factors through $G^{\ad}(\QQ)^+$.
 Therefore, the elements of $G^{\ad}(\QQ)^+$ may be thought of as functions from $X^+$ to itself.

 The double coset space

 where $G(\QQ)$ acts diagonally, is equal to the finite disjoint union

-where $\Gamma_g:= G(\QQ)_+\cap gKg^{-1}$.
-When the $\Gamma_g$ are sufficiently small, the members of this union may be realised as locally symmetric varieties i.e. $\Sh_K(G,X)$ possesses the structure of a quasi-projective variety over $\CC$.
-By \cite{M}, Theorem 3.12, any congruence subgroup is sufficiently small when its image in $G^{\ad}(\QQ)^+$ is torsion free.
-We will temporarily impose this condition on our definition of a Shimura variety.
-Nonetheless, in Section \ref{red} we will address the case when $\Gamma$ is not torsion free in $G^{\ad}(\QQ)^+$, for example when $G=\GL_2$ and $\Gamma=\SL_2(\ZZ)$.
-A further property of $\Sh_K(G,X)$ is that it possesses a canonical model over its reflex field $E:=E(G,X)$.
+where $\Gamma_g:= G(\QQ)_+\cap gKg^{-1}$ and, when the $\Gamma_g$ are sufficiently small, the members of this union have canonical realisations as quasi-projective varieties over $\CC$.
+In fact, by \cite{M}, Theorem 3.12, the $\Gamma_g$ are sufficiently small when their images in $G^{\ad}(\QQ)^+$ are torsion free.
+Therefore, $\Sh_K(G,X)$ may always be realised as a quasi-projective variety over $\CC$ and, by work of Shimura, Deligne, Borovoi and Milne, it possesses a canonical model over its reflex field $E:=E(G,X)$.

 Now let $\Gamma$ denote $\Gamma_g$ for some $g\in\mathcal{C}$ and consider the connected component $\Gamma\backslash X^+$.
 We lose no generality if we assume that $g$ is the identity.
 Let $S$ be the corresponding irreducible component of the canonical model, which is always defined over $E^{\ab}$.
 Let